-Edward Webster, Southern Centre of Inequality Studies
+– Edward Webster, Southern Centre of Inequality Studies

 Preamble

 Although I had known Vishnu for nearly forty years, it was only in 2013 that I got to work with him.
-It was on a special edition of Transformation, focusing on the ‘varieties of capitalism’ approach.
-We became good friends when we both joined the new Southern Centre of Inequality Studies (SCIS) in 2018, and initiated a project on Alternative Forms of Ownership (AFO).
+It was on a special edition of Transformation focusing on the ‘varieties of capitalism’ approach.
+We became good friends when we both joined the new Southern Centre for Inequality Studies (SCIS) in 2018, and initiated a project on Alternative Forms of Ownership (AFO).
 The project’s aim was to identify and analyse the alternatives to the traditional corporations emerging in the global South.
 We wanted to examine in-depth the forms these alternatives are taking.
 We wanted to find out whether there was a shift by enterprises towards greater responsiveness to societal issues, as well as towards workers and their communities.
 This is why we included a focus on co-operatives, co-determination, and a stakeholder approach to the enterprise.
 The outcome of our first workshop in 2019 revealed a shift in some sectors in the opposite direction.
-There was a return, in the case of the platform economy, to the despotic rule of the ‘robber barons’ of late 19th-century American capitalism (See Michie, and Padayachee, 2021).
+There was a return, in the case of the platform economy, to the despotic rule of the ‘robber barons’ of late 19th-century American capitalism (see Michie and Padayachee, 2021).

 We – Vishnu, Robbie van Niekerk and I – were planning a follow-up workshop in late March 2020.
 But the severe lockdowns due to the Covid-19 pandemic scuppered all our plans.
 Sadly, Vishnu passed away three months later.
 The workshop was postponed indefinitely.
-In the notes for the opening speech Vishnu planned to give at the workshop, he wrote, “My colleague Eddie Webster and I have engaged one another over the past two years in an on-going conversation over the question of what a progressive pro-poor variety of capitalism that aims to reduce inequality, promote economic growth, and strengthen social infrastructure may look like, and what it would have to offer South Africans.”
+In the notes for the opening speech he planned to give at the workshop, Vishnu wrote, “My colleague Eddie Webster and I have engaged one another over the past two years in an on-going conversation over what a progressive pro-poor variety of capitalism that aims to reduce inequality, promote economic growth, and strengthen social infrastructure may look like, and what it would have to offer South Africans.”
 The note continued, “To be fair to Eddie, he had begun to probe these issues as far back as his piece with Karl von Holdt in 1992, in which he spoke of the possibilities and limits of radical social democracy.
-The notion of ‘corporatism’ and the term ‘social accord’ also emerged at the time as ideas for a middle, or third, way lying somewhere between conventional socialist and capitalist models” (Padaychee, 2000).
+The notion of ‘corporatism’ and the term ‘social accord’ also emerged at the time as ideas for a middle, or third, way lying somewhere between conventional socialist and capitalist models” (Padayachee, 2000).

 As a tribute to Vishnu, I would like to take this conversation forward by revisiting his home city, Durban.
 I will explore the ways in which the ‘politics of place’ shaped a generation of left intellectuals, and the contemporary relevance of the ideas that emerged at that time.

 The question I am posing is whether ‘the embryonic political theory’ that emerged in Durban was a missed opportunity for the development of a more pro-poor and egalitarian post-apartheid developmental path.
 I divide my argument into three parts.
 In Part One, I explore the resistance to apartheid that took a creative turn in Durban in the 1970s and early 1980s.
 In Part Two, I examine the idea that, by failing to consolidate worker organisation, the Congress of South African Trade Unions (Cosatu) missed an opportunity to shape an alternative path.
-In Part Three, I conclude that Cosatu’s failure to enter the Alliance, comprised of Cosatu, the South African Communist Party (SACP) and the African National Congress (ANC) in the eighties and nineties without a map – an overall strategy that integrated the different interventions of Cosatu – led to Cosatu’s gradual marginalisation.
+In Part Three, I conclude that Cosatu’s failure to enter the Alliance, comprised of Cosatu, the South African Communist Party (SACP) and the African National Congress (ANC) in the eighties and nineties without a map – an overall strategy that integrated the different interventions of Cosatu – led to the federation’s gradual marginalisation.

 Part One: A creative turn – the Durban moment